 Background and activities

-Since 2003 Lindgren is Professor in Physics at the Norwegian University of Science and Technology (Applied Optics group).
-The current research at NTNU is focused on laser based spectroscopy, time-resolved optical spectroscopies, electron spin resonance spectroscopy and related spectroscopic imaging techniques.
-Development of spectroscopic and imaging techniques are applied to elucidate biophysical processes as well as biomolecular and hybrid organic-inorganic nanomaterial systems.
-Recent new research activities concerns detection of reactive oxygen species using luminescence and electron spin resonance.
+Since 2003 Lindgren is Professor in Physics at the Norwegian University of Science and Technology (Applied Optics group/Biophysics group).
+The current research at NTNU is focused on laser based spectroscopy, time-resolved optical spectroscopies and related spectroscopic imaging techniques.
+Development of spectroscopic and imaging techniques are applied in biomedical applications and to elucidate biophysical processes.
+Spectroscopy is used to understand biomolecular and hybrid organic-inorganic nanomaterial systems.

 Fields of speciality

-Optical spectroscopy; Nonlinear optics and laser based sensing; FLIM, CLSM, Hyperspectral microscopy; EPR spectroscopy and imaging; Optical Engineering; Molecular spectroscopic probes in life sciences; Materials: hybrid organic-inorganic materials; Biophotonics: amyloid structures, protein foldning, molecular systems and nanomaterials for photo-dynamic therapy...
+Optical spectroscopy; Nonlinear optics and laser based sensing; FLIM, CLSM, Hyperspectral microscopy; Optical Engineering; Molecular spectroscopic probes in life sciences; Optical Sensor Systems; Materials: hybrid organic-inorganic materials; Biophotonics: amyloid structures, protein foldning, molecular systems and nanomaterials for photo-dynamic therapy...

 Scientific, academic and artistic work